Source Code Pro

 Source Code Pro is a monospaced sans serif typeface created by Paul D. Hunt for Adobe Systems.
 It is the second open-source font family from Adobe, distributed under the SIL Open Font License.

 Source Code Pro (2012)

-Source Code Pro is a set of monospaced OpenType fonts that have been designed to work well in coding environments.
-This family of fonts is a complementary design to the Source Sans family.
-It is available in seven weights (Extralight, Light, Regular, Medium, Semibold, Bold, Black).
+Source Code Pro is a set of monospaced OpenType fonts designed to work well in coding environments.
+This family of fonts complements the Source Sans family and is available in seven weights: Extralight, Light, Regular, Medium, Semibold, Bold, Black.

 Changes from Source Sans Pro include: